A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Introduction

 \section{Introduction}

-Bayesian approaches are often considered to be close asymptotically to frequentist likelihood-based approaches so that the impact of the prior disappears as the information brought by the data -- typically the number of observations -- increases.
-This common knowledge is verified in most parametric models, with a precise expression of it through the so-called Bernstein--von Mises Theorem or property (hereafter BvM).
-This property says that, as the number of observations increases the posterior distribution can be approached by a Gaussian distribution centered at an efficient estimator of the parameter of interest and with variance the inverse of the Fisher information matrix of the whole sample, see for instance \citet{aad98}, Berger \cite{berger} or \citet{ghosh:ramamo:2003}.
-The situation becomes however more complicated in non- and semi-parametric models.
+Bayesian approaches are often considered to be close asymptotically to frequentist likelihood-based approaches so that the impact of the prior disappears as the information brought by the data---typically the number of observations---increases.
+This common knowledge is verified in most parametric models, with a precise expression of it through the so-called Bernstein--von Mises theorem or property (hereafter, BvM).
+This property says that, as the number of observations increases the posterior distribution can be approached by a Gaussian distribution centered at an efficient estimator of the parameter of interest and with variance the inverse of the Fisher information matrix of the whole sample; see, for instance, van der Vaart \cite{aad98}, Berger \cite{berger} or Ghosh and Ramamoorthi \cite{ghosh:ramamo:2003}.
+The situation becomes, however, more complicated in non- and semiparametric models.
 Semiparametric versions of the BvM property consider the behaviour of the marginal posterior in a parameter of interest, in models potentially containing an infinite-dimensional nuisance parameter.
-There some care is typically needed in the choice of the non-parametric prior and a variety of questions linked to prior choice and techniques of proofs arise.
-Results on semiparametric BvM applicable to general models and/or general priors include \citet{shen:2002}, \citet{icbvm}, \citet{rivoirard:rousseau:09} and \citet{bickel:kleijn}.
-The variety of possible interactions between prior and model and the subtelties of prior choice are illustrated in the previous general papers and in recent results in specific models such as \citet{kim06}, \citet{deblasi09}, \citet{leahu:11}, \citet{kvv11}, \citet{icsan} and \citet{kruijer:rousseau:12}.
-Inbetween semi- and non-parametric results, BvM for parameters with growing dimension have been obtained in e.g. \citet{ghosal00}, \citet{boucheron:gassiat:10} and \citet{bontemps:11a}.
-Finally, although there is no immediate analogue of the BvM property for infinite dimensional parameters, as pointed out by \citet{C93} and \citet{Free99}, some recent contributions have introduced possible notions of nonparametric BvM, see \citet{CN12} and also \citet{leahu:11}.
+There some care is typically needed in the choice of the nonparametric prior and a variety of questions linked to prior choice and techniques of proofs arise.
+Results on semiparametric BvM applicable to general models and/or general priors include Shen \cite{shen:2002}, Castillo \cite{icbvm}, Rivoirard and Rousseau \cite {rivoirard:rousseau:09} and Bickel and Kleijn \cite{bickel:kleijn}.
+The variety of possible interactions between prior and model and the subtleties of prior choice are illustrated in the previous general papers and in recent results in specific models such as Kim \cite{kim06}, De Blasi and Hjort \cite {deblasi09}, Leahu \cite{leahu:11}, Knapik et al. \cite{kvv11}, Castillo \cite{icsan} and Kruijer and Rousseau \cite {kruijer:rousseau:12}.
+In between semi- and nonparametric results, BvM for parameters with growing dimension have been obtained in, for example, Ghosal \cite{ghosal00}, Boucheron and Gassiat \cite {boucheron:gassiat:10} and Bontemps \cite {bontemps:11a}.
+Finally, although there is no immediate analogue of the BvM property for infinite dimensional parameters, as pointed out by Cox \cite{C93} and Freedman \cite{Free99}, some recent contributions have introduced possible notions of nonparametric BvM; see Castillo and Nickl \cite{CN12} and also Leahu \cite{leahu:11}.
 In fact, the results of the present paper are relevant for these, as discussed below.